 The principal function of this unit is to provide specialized scientific and technical library services to SOEST faculty members and students.
 In conjunction with instructional and research staff, periodicals and books necessary for teaching and research are acquired and maintained.
-The Library reports directly to the Associate Dean.
+The Library contains over 1600 linear feet of library material.
+The SOEST Librarian reports directly to the Associate Dean.